You Can Find Hope and Freedom, Too

 Lynn: I can see that.
 I think about the porn my husband grew up with was mainly magazines and then VHS.
 I look at what men and women are having to deal with now with it in the pocket–live streaming, interactive video–and I think it is a completely different based thing and harder to recover from what is happening in the brain with this kind of pornography.

 Anne: Yes, with really easy access and the types of pornography that they are viewing… the content itself.

 Moving Forward When Your Spouse Is A Porn Addict

 So knowing all of the women who are married to porn addicts and struggling with all of the related behaviors, how can women find help in your book?

 My book is not about my marriage.
 It’s really about moving forward.
 There is a way for every woman to move forward.
 It’s not about whether or not your relationship is restored but knowing that there is restoration for your soul.
-There is peace available and regardless of what ends up happening in your marriage, there is a way for you to move forward…there is a life for you beyond the pain and trauma being experienced right now.
+There is peace available.
+Regardless of what ends up happening in your marriage, there is a way for you to move forward.
+There is a life for you beyond the pain and trauma being experienced right now.

 However Your Story Ends, There Is Hope For You

 Lynn: Exactly.
 In the middle of the trauma of owning the reality of my life, I couldn’t even read two pages.
 I wanted to be able to give women something they could chew and swallow that could carry them through maybe one day and maybe help them to take one step.
 Something to hold on to for one day.

 Anne: Thank you so much for being here today, Lynn, and thank you for sharing your experience, strength, and hope through writing this book.
 It’s very meaningful to a lot of women.

 If this podcast is helpful to you, will you rate it on iTunes?
 Each rating improves our search engine rankings and helps women who are isolated and need help to find us.
 Until next week, stay safe out there.